-The Historic Battle of Rakkasa-Tangadi (Talikota)
+The Historic Battle of Talikota

 The Vijayanagara and Bahmani kingdoms emerged in the South India during the later years of the reign of Muhammad bin Tughlaq.
 By 1490, the Bahmani kingdom broke up into five independent states.
 These five Sultanates of South India, otherwise known as the Deccan Sultanates, were: the Nizam Shahis of Ahmednagar (in Maharashtra), the Adil Shahis of Bijapur (in Karnataka), the Qutub Shahis of Golconda (in Telangana), the Barid Shahis of Bidar (in Karnataka) and the Imad Shahis of Berar (in Maharashtra).
 The Sultans were constantly at war with each other.